Professional development certificate program

 Program ends: A one-week on-site capstone seminar which overlaps with incoming cohort

-The interdisciplinary program, a comparative global and Asia-Pacific regional focus, balances theoretical learning with practical skills building by capitalizing on the professional experiences of expert lecturers and global field practitioners.
+The interdisciplinary program, a comparative global and Asia-Pacific regional focus, balances theoretical learning with practical skill building by capitalizing on the professional experiences of expert lecturers and global field practitioners.

 The program integrates theory, research, and practice for peace and development leaders who are from Africa, have worked in Africa, or work with African communities or initiatives outside the continent.
 Fellows will learn how to influence policies and initiate action to transform society through positive peace.

 “The Rotary Peace Fellowship program came at a point in my life where I wanted to validate my work.
 Some of the skills I took back from the fellowship include better communication in the nonviolent space.
 I feel supported by this community and can reach out to any peace fellow in the world.” — ElsaMarie D’Silva, CEO, Red Dot Foundation